SAP Data Warehouse Cloud (DWC): the future of data warehousing

 - Success stories from businesses

-- We also offer regular Data Warehouse Cloud training sessions in small groups.
+- We also offer regular training in small groups on the topic of SAP Datasphere.

 - Duration of the introductory training: 1 day